EHR Software Guide

-Why is Specialty EHR software like Acumen so popular?
+Why is Specialty EHR software like Acumen and Modernizing Medicine so popular?

 Specialty EHR solutions are popular because they are designed with a specific area of medicine in mind.
 The system requirements for a nephrologist practice are likely significantly different than what is needed for a cardiologist practice.
 These features make a specialty EHR typically come with a cost differential from a typical EHR system